-It’s the beginning of a new year, and many of us have thought about and set goals.
+Many of us think about and set goals for each new year.
 Goal-setting is important for moving forward in life, relationships, and career.
-If you’re thinking of starting an MBA program in 2021, you'll need to learn how to define your goals when writing an application.
+If you’re thinking of starting an MBA program this year, you'll need to learn how to define your goals when writing an application.
 With a thorough application, you can get one step closer to your ultimate professional dreams.

 The following tips will help you define and describe your career aspirations and stand out from other MBA applicants, whether you’re applying to the Berkeley Haas School of Business, or elsewhere.